mamoutou92/lab/README.md

 It gives insight into the **resource usage of non-experiment workloads**, so you can see the impact of supporting services (Prometheus, Grafana, Loki, etc.) alongside NimP2P experiments.

 ## Extra Thinking
-#### A solution for constant rate message injection per experiment
-To ensure  a constant rate of message injection across an entire experiment network (e.g., one global message per second), I would create a dedicated **Kubernetes Operator** for managing the experiment.
-A **CustomResourceDefinition (CRD)** named **nimp2pexperiment** to represent an experiment.
-This CRD will define the **experimentUnit** object which represents a single nimp2p pod with its ENV.
-The CRD will contain a list of experimentUnit.
-With this design, the Operator can use different ENV for different experimentUnit of the same experiment deployment (which is not possible with standard statefullset).
-TThe nimp2p-lab tool will be modified so that it uses the CRD to define new experiment.
-When the user indicates for instance a global MSGRATE of 500ms ( i.e., 2 messages per second), the Experiment Operator will make sure to enforce that.
-A simple way to do it in the code is to distribute the rate accross the peers by changing some peers **MSGRATE** ENV and keeping others to 0.
-In our example, the Operator will create the first 2 pods with **MSGRATE** set to **1000** and set the other peers **MSGRATE** to **0**.

-## Extra Thinking

 ### A solution for constant-rate message injection per experiment
 To guarantee a **global message injection rate** across an experiment (e.g., one message per second across all peers), I would introduce a dedicated **Kubernetes Operator**.